EDINBURGH WALKING TOURS - FAQ

 Q: I'm only in Edinburgh for one day - is that enough?

-Longer A: No, but... you might like to use my suggested itinerary for seeing as many of the iconic highlights of the city as possible in a single visit.
+Longer A: No, but... check out my suggested itinerary for a cramming as many of the iconic highlights of the city into a single marathon visit.
+(I don't actually suggest you attempt to plan any such day - broadly my advice is to do less in order to enjoy it more!)